benders5e/benders5e/firebender.md

 - 2 shortswords

 ### Firebending
-At 1st level, you realize that you have an innate ability to produce fire with your hands.
+At 1st level, you realize that you have an innate ability to produce fire with your hands and feet.
 You can spend 1 chi of your Attack action to cause the effects of the *Produce Flame* cantrip.
 (See "Fire Jab" for a description of the role chi points play in attacks and the rules for bending attacks.)
 Your range increases with your level according to the "Range" column of the Firebender table.

 ### Fire Jab
 During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
 Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
 The class table shows how much chi you have available every time you take the Attack action ("Chi per Attack").
 This amount resets every round.
 As your bending grows more powerful and your connection to your inner chi grows, this number increases.